The Asymptotic Structure of Monopoles in R^3, Calorons, and ALF Instantons: Monopoles in R³

 Observe that we can use \eqref{boch-1} to obtain information about the relative size of different components of $F$.
 Let $\eta $ be a smooth compactly supported function with $\eta(t) =1$ for $|t|\leq \frac{1}{2}$, $\eta(t) =0$ for $|t|\geq 1$, and $|d\eta|\leq 4$.
 For $R_2>R_1>R_0$, set $\eta_{R_1,R_2}(r):= \eta(\frac{1}{2}+\max\{0,\frac{r-R_1}{2(R_2-R_1)}\})$.
 Then integrating \eqref{boch-0} against $(1-\eta_{R_1,R_2})^2$, for $R>2R_0$ yields

-This suggests that the off block diagonal components of $F_A$ (in a $\Phi$-eigenframe) are smaller than the the block diagonal components.
-When all the eigenvalues of $\Phi$ are distinct, the block diagonal components of $F_A$ beome simply diagonal, and therefore the cubic term $\langle[F_{jk},F_{km}],F_{jm}\rangle$ should decay more rapidly than $O(|F_A|^3)$.
-This is the primary reason the maximal symmetry breaking case is easier to analyze.
+This suggests that the off block diagonal components of $F_A$ (in a $\Phi$-eigenframe) are smaller than the block diagonal components.
+When all the eigenvalues of $\Phi$ are distinct, the block diagonal components of $F_A$ become simply diagonal, and therefore the cubic term $\langle[F_{jk},F_{km}],F_{jm}\rangle$ should decay more rapidly than $O(|F_A|^3)$.
+This is the primary reason why the maximal symmetry breaking case is easier to analyze.